heretse/environment-merciiot-staging/charts/mqtt-svc/README.md

 # mqtt-svc Helm Chart

-[mqtt-svc] is an alert management service and provides API to access alert info.
+[mqtt-svc] is a mqtt service and allows subscribe and publish all topics.

-Its database is using mongodb to store alert info.

 ## Introduction